Document Guide — Police Clearance

 There is no limit on the number of times you can request issuance.
 Multiple submissions to different countries can each have their own dedicated certificate.

-Receiving Authority Typical Validity
+Receiving Authority Validity Expectation

-New Zealand authoritiesVaries by receiving authority
+New Zealand authoritiesVaries by receiving authority, visa category, and current written guidance

 How does the FBI Background Check differ from the Japanese police clearance certificate?